esotericfoundation/license/README.md

 # Esoteric Foundation Public License

-> The license(s) used in all of our projects.
+> The Public License used in all of our projects.

-This branch contains our [Public License](./Esoteric%20Foundation%20Public%20License.txt), which is designed to give everyone certain rights to use and expand on our projects with some restrictions.
+This [repository](https://github.com/EsotericFoundation/license) contains our [Public License](./Esoteric%20Foundation%20Public%20License.txt), which is designed to give everyone certain rights to use and expand on our Licensed Material with some terms and conditions.

 ## Information